William H. McRaven: The University of Texas Chancellor

-Admiral McRaven was selected as the next chancellor of the University of Texas System in July 2014.
+Admiral McRaven was selected as chancellor of the University of Texas System in July 2014.
 He was appointed on January 5, 2015.

-The Trump campaign transition team considered McRaven as a potential candidate for National Security Adviser.
+In 2016, the Trump campaign transition team considered McRaven as a potential candidate for National Security Adviser.

+As chancellor, McRaven approved the $215 million purchase of 300 acres for a new campus in south Houston.
+Boosters for a potentially competing institution, the University of Houston, criticized the proposed UT expansion "almost immediately after the system announced the land deal."
+Some state legislators also criticized McRaven for the purchase because he didn't tell them about it beforehand.
+A portion of the land had previously been contaminated by a chemical facility.
+In early 2017, McRaven recommended that the UT Board of Regents approve a plan to sell the land and back out of the expansion, which he revealed would have included a data science center.

 On May 31, 2018, McRaven stepped down from his position as chancellor of the university, due to chronic health issues and a desire to spend more time with his family.

 McRaven joined the board of the multinational ConocoPhillips, effective October 2018.

-McRaven spent $215M dollars on land in south Houston so that the UT system could expand.
-The land was a former chemical manufacturing site and was contaminated.
-The more than 300 acre parcel was formerly owned by another UT alumnus.
-McRaven sidestepped the Texas Legislature who should have been informed of the purchase at a time when funds for higher education have been cut.
-McRaven was also criticized for the unknown amount that would be needed remediate the soil of contaminates.

 In 2022, McRaven joined the board of Palantir Technologies.